 Cinque Torri

-This breathtaking lake lies deep in the Sorapiss mountains of the Dolomites.
+This breathtaking lake lies deep in the Sorapis mountains of the Dolomites.
 It became known for its fabulous colour.
-It was created by the melting waters of the nearby glacier of the same name.
+The melting waters of the nearby glacier of the same name created it.
 You can only reach it on foot.

 Lake Sorapis

 Lake Antorno is a tiny jewel box not far from the Three Peaks.
-You can walk on the short tourist trail along the coast, but don't expect a long hike — a relaxing, pleasant sight among the huge dramatic mountain peak.
+You can walk on the short tourist trail along the coast, but don't expect a long hike — a relaxing, pleasant sight among the vast, dramatic mountain peaks.

 Lago d'Antorno, Lake Antorno

-The 2,136-meter Gardena in South Tyrol is another popular pass that connects Val Gardena with Val Badia.
+The 2,136-meter Gardena in South Tyrol is another famous pass that connects Val Gardena with Val Badia.
 It can be used by car, bicycle and on foot.
-There are plenty of accommodations along the pass, so the area is an excellent starting point for those who like hiking.
+Plenty of accommodations along the pass, so the area is an excellent starting point for those who like hiking.

 • Val Fiscalina valley